Table of Contents

 Article 4 – Prayer and Lactation Accommodations

-The Employer shall provide a wellness room, consistent with current practice and applicable law, that can be exclusively scheduled for lactating mothers and religious and spiritual practice.
+The Employer shall provide a wellness room, consistent with current practice and applicable law, that can be exclusively scheduled for lactating mothers (Administrative Policy Statement 46.7) and religious and spiritual practice.
 Parties agree that if any issues arise, then the labor management committee shall be convened as soon as practicable.

 Article 5 – Flexible Work Agreements/Arrangements

-KUOW shall make reasonable efforts to grant employees’ request for non-traditional work arrangements.
+KUOW shall make reasonable efforts to grant employees’ request for alternative work arrangements.

 Article 6 – Grievance and Arbitration Procedure